February Awareness: Understanding Macular Degeneration’s Impact

 In the earliest stages, macular degeneration is entirely symptom-free but can be detected during routine eye health examinations.
 For now, there’s no way to reverse damage from macular degeneration.
 However, early detection and counseling by an Optometrist can help slow its progression.
 The lifestyle changes mentioned above may help prevent the dry form of the disease from progressing to the more dangerous wet form.
 Depending on your diet, your optometrist may make specific recommendations on nutritional supplements to help slow the progression of dry AMD.

-Your optometrist may also have you monitor your dry AMD at home by looking at a grid like this Amsler Grid for the earliest changes to straight lines.
+Your optometrist may have you monitor your dry AMD at home by looking at a grid like this Amsler Grid for the earliest changes to straight lines.
 Changes to the appearance of this grid could be the first sign that your dry AMD is progressing to the wet form and you should call your optometrist immediately.

-A timely referral by your optometrist to an eye surgeon at this stage can get you effective treatments with medications that can slow the progression of wet AMD.
+Early detection is key!
 If you have a family history or risk factors for AMD, be sure to book your routine eye examinations with your optometrist.